Cardigan/RandomChecklists/Checklists/Snowboarding.md

 ### Pre game Meeting Announce:
 - [ ] Radio walkie talkie
+  - check if it will work at low temperatures
 - [ ] identify radio frequencies and do radio test
 - [ ] Announce plan for breakfast lunch and diner,
 - [ ] Announce the total projected cost per person, includes: